Player saves nine match points at Aussie Open

 Melbourne (CNN)Match points and Lucie Safarova have quite a history.

-After barely missing on a match point against eventual champion Li Na here at the Australian Open in 2014, and saving match points in two different encounters at Wimbledon last year, the Czech saved nine match points against Belgium's Yanina Wickmayer on Tuesday in a 3-6 7-6 (9-7) 6-1 victory in the first round.
+After barely missing on a match point against eventual champion Li Na here at the Australian Open in 2014 and saving match points in two different encounters at Wimbledon last year, the Czech saved nine of them against Belgium's Yanina Wickmayer in a 3-6 7-6 (9-7) 6-1 victory that overshadowed the punishing heat.

-Safarova's escape act tied the most known match points saved at a grand slam: Chanda Rubin pulled off the feat in 1995 at the French Open, Vincent Spadea did it in 2004 at Roland Garros and Nick Kyrgios added to the list in 2014 at Wimbledon.
+Safarova's escape act in the first round tied the most known match points saved at a grand slam in the Open Era: Chanda Rubin pulled off the feat in 1995 at the French Open, Vincent Spadea did it in 2004 at Roland Garros and Nick Kyrgios added to the list in 2014 at Wimbledon.

-"Actually when I was saving the match points, I thought about the match against Li," Safarova told reporters.
+"Actually when I was saving the match points, I thought about the match against Li," Safarova, who erred on a backhand down the line against Li with the Chinese baseliner stranded in the third round affair, told reporters.
 "I was like, 'I lost that one so I could get it back here.'
 Like, fate."

-The dramatics overshadowed the heat in Melbourne, with temperatures reaching the mid-30s Celsius (95 degrees Fahrenheit).
-The heat wave won't last, as Wednesday's high is expected to fall to about 22 degrees.
+Temperatures reached the mid-30s Celsius (95 degrees Fahrenheit) Tuesday but the baking conditions won't last, as Wednesday's high is expected to fall to about 22 degrees, an indication of Melbourne's unpredictable weather.

 Winners aplenty

-'Saved,' in this case, would be the apt word to describe the 61st-ranked Safarova's play when under the severest of pressure.
+'Saved,' in this case, is indeed the apt word to describe the 61st-ranked Safarova's play when under the severest of pressure.

 She struck winners on the first seven match points she faced -- five while serving at 5-6 in the second set -- also forcing Wickmayer into a backhand error on the ninth.